doctor-useless/nsdash/README.md

 This example can be improved with users/authentication.
 Next steps to build out the app would be:

-- Add in the concept of users for everyone to have their own todo list
+- Add in the concept of users for everyone to have their own contact list
 - Wire up authentication using the JSON web token-based [Netlify Identity](https://identity.netlify.com/)
-- Add in due dates to todos and wire up Functions to notify users via email/SMS
+- Add in due dates to contacts and wire up Functions to notify users via email/SMS
 - File for IPO?